kyranrturner06-dotcom/azure-security-posture-audit/README.md

 **Update & EDR:**

 Defender has also flagged misconfigurations, suggesting an update to windows server as well as EDR configuration issues.
 Keeping any device up-to date is one of the most effective ways to reduce vulnerabilities.
-This will remove bugs and known vulnerabilities, preventing attackers from exploting them.
+This will remove bugs and known vulnerabilities, preventing attackers from exploiting them.
 In this case there are 58 of them.

 The EDR issue is important, it is saying microsoft defender for endpoint (MDE) is not running or is not configured correctly for this VM.
 A missing EDR (endpoint detection response) leaves the resource vulnerable to attack.
 There is no active prevention for cyberattacks as the EDR isn't continuously detecting, analysing, and then preventing attacks in real time like it would normally do.
 All of this is visible in Image set 3.